JFS (file system): On Linux

 In the Linux operating system, JFS is supported with the kernel module (since the kernel version 2.4.18pre9-ac4) and the complementary userspace utilities packaged under the name JFSutils.
 Most Linux distributions support JFS unless it is specifically removed due to space restrictions, such as on live CDs.

 According to benchmarks of the available filesystems for Linux, JFS is fast and reliable, with consistently good performance under different kinds of load.

-Actual usage of JFS in Linux is uncommon, as ext4 typically offers better performance.
-JFS does have a niche role in Linux: it offers a case-insensitive mount option, unlike most other Linux file systems.
+Actual usage of JFS in Linux is uncommon, however, JFS does have a niche role in Linux: it offers a case-insensitive mount option, unlike most other Linux file systems.

 There are also potential problems with JFS, such as its implementation of journal writes.
 They can be postponed until there is another trigger—potentially indefinitely, which can cause data loss over a theoretically infinite timeframe.